 SEO Keyword Research

-The first step in search engine optimization is to identify terms people are searching for, or keywords, that you think will best match the words typed into the search box by users.
-Keyword research is foundational in enabling you to identify relevant keywords and phrases to target.
+The first step in search engine optimization is to identify terms people are searching for, or keywords, that you think will best match the words typed into the search box by users. is foundational in enabling you to identify relevant keywords and phrases to target.

 As marketers perform keyword research, these questions should guide the process: